trogers-twilio/plugin-external-conference-warm-transfer/README.md

 ## Twilio Functions

+While this guide uses Twilio Functions for hosting the serverless code, you are free to use the platform of your choice for running server side code.
+If you decide to use something other than Twilio Functions, be sure to:

+* Make the necessary server side code changes to support your platform and language of choice
+* Update the plugin `fetch` statements to target the appropriate URL for each Function

+### **BETA NOTICE**

+>Twilio Functions is currently available as a beta release.
+Some features are not yet implemented and others may be changed before the product is declared as Generally Available.
+Beta products are not covered by a Twilio SLA.

+See [this article for more information](https://support.twilio.com/hc/en-us/articles/115002413087-Twilio-Beta-product-support?_ga=2.26835069.1957551946.1560788968-58383505.1547509695) on beta product support.

 ### Environment Variables
 The Twilio Functions this plugin depends on require `ACCOUNT_SID` and `AUTH_TOKEN` as environment variables in the context object.
 Perform the following steps to ensure these variables are available to your functions.